 FRIENDLY FACES LUNCHEON

-These popular (and fun) lunches are held once a month at George & Wendy’s Seafood Grille with a theme, games, prizes and plenty of opportunity for socialization.
-Cost is subsidized by FISH and in some cases covered entirely when there is a financial need.
+This popular (and fun) lunch is held once a month at the Sanibel Recreation Center with a theme and a guest speaker and plenty of opportunity for socialization.
+Cost is complimentary to all participants.
 We encourage all community members to come, meet new people and enjoy a delicious meal!
-Rides to and from are available by one of our volunteers with advance notice by calling 239-472-4775.
+Lunch, prepared by the Sanibel Deli, is provided.
+RSVP to FISH, 239-472-4775.

 FISH is pleased to enlist a variety of professionals to come to the islands to speak on topics important to everyone.
 Our informative workshops last year pertaining to aging included one-on-one Medicare consultations, the dementia virtual tour, healthy eating, mental wellness and a variety of other health and wellness issues.